 However, if executed properly, email marketing can be a powerful tool.
 Its ROI is ranked at the top amongst all other online marketing channels.

 Pro tip: Email marketing works especially well if you manage to give it the human touch, but automation does wonders as well.
-Investing in a solid CRM tool, such as MailChimp or ActiveCampaign, promises a solid percentage of retaining escaping customers and upselling to existing ones.
+Investing in a solid CRM tool, such as MailChimp or ActiveCampaign or Mailify, promises a solid percentage of retaining escaping customers and upselling to existing ones.
 Make sure to you take steps though the ensure your email deliverability levels remain high.

 Open Your Pocket for Ads.